bylexus/JFractGen/README.md

 - JSON export/import of presets
 - Transparency support in color schemes
 - Super-configurable: All relevant (and not so relevant) Fractal and color parameters can manually be set.
+- preferences:
+  - nr of workers / CPU dependant
+  - max.
+Nr of history entries
+  - Background color

 Planned / future features
 -------------------------
 - create own color palettes
-- fixed repeat pattern: repeat after 256 steps
-- flip-flop color repeating: when repeating, repeat the palette forward-backward, instead of flipping back
 - graphic bulk export/conversion/downsampling
-- preferences:
-  - nr of workers / CPU dependant
-  - max.
-Nr of history entries
 - aspect-ratio presets